The Paleolithic Continuity Paradigm for the Origins of Indo-European Languages

 Linguist and philologist (Università per Stranieri di Siena)

-Research fellow in Glottology and Linguistics.
+Assistant Professor in Glottology and Linguistics.
 Ph.D. in Glottology and Philology (Università Statale di Milano, 1999).
 Since fifteen years she has been concerned with historical linguistics, Proto-Indo-European reconstruction and Vedic philology.
 Recently she has devoted herself to the study of animal names in Vedic texts and its relationship to Romance linguistics.
 She has published nearly 25 articles on national and international journals and three monographs.

-Books: Campi figurali della creazione nel Rgveda, Alessandria 2001; I nomi in -ma- della lingua vedica, Samhita e Brahmana: forme e funzioni, Milano 2005; I derivati in *-mo- della lingua vedica (Samhita e Brahmana), Perugia 2006.
+Other books: Campi figurali della creazione nel Rgveda, Alessandria 2001; I nomi in -ma- della lingua vedica, Samhita e Brahmana: forme e funzioni, Milano 2005; I derivati in *-mo- della lingua vedica (Samhita e Brahmana), Perugia 2006.

 Dario Seglie